-The rules governing the Certificate of Competency (CoC) are based on the size or power of a fishing vessel as well as its area of operation.
+The rules governing the CoC are based on the size or power of a fishing vessel as well as its area of operation.

 If you are a skipper, mate or engineer, working on fishing vessels that are 16.5 metres in length and above, or work on vessels with propulsive powers of 750 kilowatts, you must hold an MCA CoC.

 You can only get a CoC after assessment and examination, which consists of practical, written and oral components.
-Apply for or renew a Certificate of Competency on the MCA website.
+Apply for a UK fishing vessel officer CoC on the MCA website.

 Certificates of Competency for personnel on fishing vessels

-There are two specific CoC for deck personnel on fishing vessels:
+There are two specific CoCs for deck personnel on fishing vessels: